sagemath/trac_to_gh/Issue 582.md

 # Issue 582: bug in cubegroup? (syntax in RubiksCube)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/582

 Original creator: wdj